m-tq/Octra-Ekstension/README.md

 # 🦊 Octra Extension Wallet (Unofficial)

 **Octra-Ekstension** is an unofficial browser extension to interact directly with the **Octra Blockchain**.
-With this extension, you can **create a new wallet, import an existing one, and sign transactions** — all from your browser.
+With this extension, you can **create a new wallet, import an existing one, sign transactions and more**

 ---